 Is it any good?

 Families can talk about why it's important to learn to read, to learn other school subjects, and to learn to use a computer safely and responsibly.
-Even the youngest children can understand that learning to read and learning to use a computer are skills that will help them grow up, and that parents are there to help them grow up smart, strong, and safe.
+Decide together if ABCMouse.com is the right tool for your kid.

 Discuss appropriate computer time limits with your child.
 Now is the time to set healthy habits; read Common Sense Media's Setting Computer Time Limits Tips.